 The Compensation Committee evaluates each executive officer position to establish and enumerate skill requirements and levels of responsibility.
 The Compensation Committee, after referring to market information recommends compensation for the executive officers.
-The Compensation Committee had routinely engaged an outside compensation advisor, Roger Gurr & Associates (the "Compensation Consultant"), to review the market information and complete an analysis on an annual basis but did not do so for the fiscal years ended November 30, 2022 and 2023 in efforts to conserve cash.
-Instead, the Compensation Committee performed an assessment by reviewing the peer comparator group of mining companies, reviewing and confirming the compensation strategy and reviewing compensation data of the peer comparators.
+The Compensation Committee engaged an outside compensation advisor, Roger Gurr & Associates (the "Compensation Consultant"), to review the market information and complete an analysis for the fiscal year ended November 30, 2024 which included reviewing and recommending the peer comparator group of mining companies, reviewing and confirming the compensation strategy and reviewing compensation data of the peer comparators.
 Similar to prior years, the CEO made a recommendation to the Compensation Committee regarding base salary increases, annual incentives and long-term incentives for executive officers other than the CEO.
 These recommendations are based on the individual's salary in relation to guidepost, their actual individual and company performance and overall market conditions.
 Management utilized compensation surveys prepared for the mining sector to assist with their recommendations.
-The Compensation Committee held an in-camera meeting to review these recommendations and then puts forward their recommendation to the Board for approval.
+The Compensation Committee held an in-camera meeting to review these recommendations and then put forward their recommendation to the Board for approval.